-That does not mean NPS is useless.
-It means it should be treated as one signal, not the entire feedback program.
+That doesn't mean NPS is useless.
+It means it should be one signal in a larger feedback program, not the whole program.

 Why NPS falls short for product teams

-NPS answers one narrow question: how likely is someone to recommend your product?
+NPS answers exactly one question: how likely is someone to recommend your product on a 0 to 10 scale?

 - what confused the user

-- which customers are at risk because of the same issue
+- which customer segments are at risk for the same reason

-Most teams then add a free-text follow-up, which is where the real value starts.
-At that point, the score is often less important than the language in the response.
+Most teams eventually staple a free-text follow-up to the NPS question, which is where the actual value lives.
+At that point, the score barely matters.
+The language in the response is doing all the work.

 Alternative 1: Contextual in-app feedback

-Instead of asking a generic loyalty question, ask for feedback in the moment the user is doing real work.
+Instead of one global loyalty question, ask for feedback in the moment the user is doing real work.

 Alternative 2: Theme-based feedback analysis

-One of the best NPS replacements is not another score.
-It is a system for grouping and analyzing repeated qualitative feedback.
+One of the best NPS replacements isn't another score.
+It's a system for grouping and analyzing repeated qualitative feedback.

-- setup confusion is the top activation blocker
+- Setup confusion is the top activation blocker this month.

-- export requests are rising among larger accounts
+- Export requests are spiking among accounts over $500 MRR.

-- the same integration gap keeps appearing in churn-risk conversations
+- The same Salesforce integration gap keeps showing up in churn interviews.

 Audyr is built for exactly this workflow: capture feedback, merge duplicates, analyze sentiment, then route the insight into the team's operating tools.